benjaminion/upgrading-ethereum-book/src/book.md

     process_sync_aggregate(state, block.body.sync_aggregate)  # [New in Altair]
 ```

 These are the tasks that the beacon node performs in order to process a block and update the state.
-If any of the called functions triggers an `assert` failure or any other kind of exception, then the [entire block is invalid](/part3/transition#assert), and any state changes must be rolled back.
+If any of the called functions triggers the failure of an `assert` statement, or any other kind of exception, then the [entire block is invalid](/part3/transition#assert), and any state changes must be rolled back.

 > _Note_: The call to the `process_execution_payload` must happen before the call to the `process_randao` as the former depends on the `randao_mix` computed with the reveal of the previous block.